1899 Sewanee Tigers football team: Southwestern Presbyterian

 Sewanee next defeated Southwestern Presbyterian (now Rhodes College) 54–0.
 The Sewanee Purple wrote: "Never before in the history of football at Sewanee have we piled up such a score against an opponent."
 That would change several weeks later when they played Cumberland.

 The starting lineup was: Sims (left end), Jones (left tackle), Keyes (left guard), Poole (center), Claiborne (right guard), Bolling (right tackle), Pearce (right end), Wilson (quarterback), Gray (left halfback), Seibels (right halfback), and Simkins (fullback).

 The Road trip: 5 shutouts in 6 days

 The 1899 Iron Men team's most notable accomplishment was a six-day period from November 9 to 14 which is arguably the greatest road trip in college football history.
 With 18 players, Lea, Suter, and the trainers left Sewanee on November 6.

 During this road trip, Sewanee outscored its opponents for a combined 91–0, including Texas, Texas A&M, LSU, and Ole Miss.
-Sewanee obliterated each one, traveling by train for some 2,500 miles.
+Sewanee defeated each one, traveling by train for some 2,500 miles.
 This feat, barring fundamental changes in modern-day football, can never be equaled.
 Contemporary sources called the road trip the most remarkable ever made by an American college team.